kausi3422/SitefinityRenderer-app-for-DotNet-5.0/README.md

 Frontend = Sitefinity Renderer app
 Backed   = Sitefinity CMS

 Have dont the part where you configure a seperate Sitefinity CMS app.
-The link provided below takes you the exact section
+The link provided below takes you to the exact section

 https://www.progress.com/documentation/sitefinity-cms/setup-the-asp.net-core-renderer#configure-sitefinity-cms